Jacinda Ardern: Post-premiership

 On 21 January 2025, Crown Publishing Group announced that Ardern's memoir, titled A Different Kind of Power, would be released on 3 June.
-Ardern, who has been living in the United States for the past two years, chose not to tour in or near New Zealand to promote her memoir although she remains the country's most popular politician.
+Ardern, who had been living in the United States since 2023, chose not to tour in or near New Zealand to promote her memoir although she remains the country's most popular politician.
 Despite this continuing popularity, many pundits claim that public sentiment toward her is negative.
-Ardern instead plans a nine-night promotional tour across the United Kingdom and the United States for her book which will detail her political career and leadership philosophy.
+Ardern instead planned a nine-night promotional tour across the United Kingdom and the United States for her book which will detail her political career and leadership philosophy.

+A Different Kind of Power was shortlisted for Ockham New Zealand Book Awards General Non-Fiction Award in 2026, and while it didn't win, it won the E. H. McCromick Prize for General Non-Fiction, which is given to the best first book in that category.
+The judges said the book gave a "thoughtful and rewarding account" of her time in power.

-Oxford University announced that during the annual Encaenia ceremony on 25 June 2025 Jacinda Ardern would be awarded an honorary degree (conferred as a mark of distinction, without requiring study or examination) of Civil Law.
+Oxford University announced that during the annual Encaenia ceremony on 25 June 2025 Ardern would be awarded an honorary degree of civil law.

+In late February 2026, The Guardian reported that Ardern and her family had moved to Sydney, Australia, after travelling for a few years.
+Her relocation was reported in the context of broader statistics showing New Zealanders moving abroad, amid concern over a continuing "brain drain" (a decades‑long phenomenon), often driven by higher wages and greater job opportunities in countries such as Australia.
+Some commentators viewed the move as politically awkward given New Zealand's long‑running concerns about skilled migration abroad and Ardern's status as a former prime minister, though much of the coverage framed her move as part of the wider trans‑Tasman migration trend rather than as a reflection of her role in the domestic conditions that contributed to both emigration and public criticism of her premiership.